 - Vision and commitment to pursuing research career in your field

 * Note that students who plan to study medicine are eligible for a Goldwater Scholarship only if they plan a research career rather than a career as a practicing physician.

 See Drexel students who have received the Goldwater.

 To apply for the Goldwater Scholarship, you must be nominated by Drexel University.
 We hold an open campus competition for nomination beginning in October.

 Attend an info session and/or sign up for the Fellowships Blackboard Site to learn more about the Goldwater Scholarship.

 Can't make it to an info session?
 Come to our Drop-in Advising Hours or request an appointment with a fellowships advisor.

 Drexel’s Goldwater Nominating Committee, composed of STEM faculty and a DFO rep, will invite a select subset of highly-qualified students to apply for institutional nomination.
 You must submit a pre-application (Step 2) to be considered by the committee.

 Required Pre-application Deadline: October 20 at noon.

-You must complete Step 1 to receive an internal application.
-Students are encouraged to contact us in advance of the deadline to discuss the program and receive feedback.
+Students are encouraged to contact us well in advance of the deadline to discuss the program and receive feedback.